Mohdfuzail88/Ecommerce-web-application/README.md

 # 🛒 Advanced E-Commerce Website

-A comprehensive, full-stack E-Commerce web application built using html, css, bootstrap, javaScript PHP and MySQL.
+A comprehensive, full-stack E-Commerce web application built using HTML, CSS, BootStrap, JavaScript PHP and MySQL.
 It features a complete shopping experience for users and a robust management system for admins to handle the online store.

 ---